jays-codes/ud-microservices-springboot/README.md

 - initial repo setup

 proj: all microservices
+- updated images for v13; updated for Apache Kafka; added compose entries for Kafka;
 - updated images for v12; used compose to run containers for current topic: event driven microservices/rabbitmq
 - updated google jib version